-- Beginning on the right lead, complete three circles to the right: the first two circles large and fast; the third circle small and slow.
-Stop at the center of the arena. - 2.
+- Beginning on the right lead, complete three circles to the right: the first two large and fast; the third circle small and slow.
+Stop at the center of the arena.
+Hesitate. - 2.
 Complete four spins to the right.
 Hesitate. - Beginning on the left lead, complete three circles to the left: the first two circles large and fast; the third circle small and slow.
-Stop at the center of the arena. - 4.
+Stop at the center of the arena.
+Hesitate. - 4.
 Complete four spins to the left.
 Hesitate. - 5.
-Beginning on the right lead, run a large fast circle to the right, change leads at the center of the arena, run a large fast circle to the left, and change leads at the center of the arena. - 6.
-Continue around previous circle to the right.
-At the top of the circle, run down the middle to the far end of the arena past the end marker and do a right rollback no hesitation. - 7.
-Run up the middle to the opposite end of the arena past the end marker and do a left rollback - no hesitation. - 8.
+Beginning on the right lead, run a large fast circle to the right, change leads at the center of the arena, run a large fast circle to the left, and change leads at the center of the arena.
+(Figure 8) - Continue around previous circle to the right.
+At the top of the circle, run down the middle to the far end of the arena past the end marker and do a right rollback-no hesitation. - Run up the middle to the opposite end of the arena past the end marker and do a left rollback-no hesitation. - 8.
 Run past the center marker and do a sliding stop.
-Back up to the center of the arena or at least IO feet (3 meters). - Hesitate to demonstrate completion of the pattern. - Rider may dismount and the drop bridle to the designated judge.
+Back up - to the center of the arena or at least ten feet (three meters).
+Hesitate to demonstrate completion of the pattern.